Graph Neural Networks for Fast Contingency Analysis of Power Systems: Graph-Aware Neural Network Models

 where $\theta$ is the aggregation function chosen.\\ \item Node status update:

-\end{itemize} A widely used GNN framework used to perform the message propagation task defined above exploits the convolution of graph signals \cite{7352352,8579589}.
-Consider a Graph Shift Operator (GSO), $\bm A \in \mathbb{R}^{V\times V}$, a matrix where $S_{ij}$ has non-zero entries if and only if $(i,j) \in \mathcal{E}$ or $i=j$ i.e. Adjacency matrix of the network.
-Graph convolution involves the succesive application of the GSO, $\bm S$, to the input graph signal, $x^{g}$, to create a sequence of graph shifted signals i.e., $X^{g}:=[ x^{g}, \bm{S}x^{g}, \ldots, \bm{S}^{K-1}x^{g}]$ where $K$ is the number of shifts.
-The result is the linear combination of features gathered from each node.
+\end{itemize} A Graph Convolution Neural Network (GCNN) is a GNN framework widely used to perform the message propagation task defined above by exploiting the convolution of graph signals \cite{7352352,8579589}.
+Consider a Graph Shift Operator (GSO), $\bm S \in \mathbb{R}^{V\times V}$, a matrix where $S_{ij}$ has non-zero entries if and only if $(i,j) \in \mathcal{E}$ or $i=j$, i.e. this can be the adjacency matrix of the network.
+Graph convolution involves the successive application of the GSO, $\bm S$, to the input graph signal, $x^{g}$, to create a sequence of graph shifted signals i.e., $X^{g}:=[ x^{g}, \bm{S}x^{g}, \ldots, \bm{S}^{K-1}x^{g}]$ where $K$ is the number of shifts.
+The result is the linear combination of features gathered from each node's neighborhood defined by the number of shifts.
+Figure \ref{fig:GNN_illustration} illustrates the neighborhoods of a given node in the network.